fzuo/fzuo.github.io/docs/index.md

 <br>
 I am the graduate program director at the department of computer science.
 If you are a prospective student interested in our programs, or if you are already enrolled and need advisement about your college journey, please email <csgrad@uco.edu>. <br>

-## News and Ads
+## News and Ads :mega:

-- Our department has created a strong hands-on cybersecurity program.
-Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.
+- I will serve on the steering committee of ACM SIGCITE'25, which will be held in Sacramento, CA, on November 6th-8th.

-- I will serve on the program committee of ACSAC'25.
+- I will serve on the program committee of ACSAC'25 and RAID'25.
 Please consider submitting your groundbreaking research.

 - Building on the success of last year, the 2nd International Workshop on Edge Intelligence and Vehicular Networks will be held in conjunction with <a href="https://ieeemass2025.github.io/ieeemass2025/">MASS'25</a>.
 We look forward to seeing you in Chicago this October.